 - You Killed My Father: The Joker, while still Jack Napier, murders young Bruce Wayne's parents in Bruce's childhood, and comes very close to murdering Bruce Wayne himself as well at the same time.
 The experience, just like in the comics (minus the Joker's involvement), turns Bruce Wayne into Batman, and during the final confrontation between himself and the Joker, he flat out tells Joker that Joker murdered his parents, meaning they've created each other.

 - You Wouldn't Hit A Guy With Glasses: The Joker actually puts on glasses and says this to Batman during their final confrontation.
 Batman promptly punches the glasses and his face.

 - Ironically, the Joker invokes this on Carl Grissom.

 - Vinnie says this quietly to The Joker while he's "disguised" as Jack.
 Jack smoothly replies, "Haven't you heard of the healing power of laughter?"

-- When Vicki says it to him in the museum, his response is "I thought I was a Pisces."
+- When Vicki says it to Joker in the museum, his response is, "I thought I was a Pisces."

 - Your Princess Is in Another Castle!: Batman is dead-serious about killing the Joker.
-He sends a remote-controlled Batmobile to bomb the chemical factory that makes Smylex and hopefully take out the Joker too.
-Sure Bruce kills a ton of mooks but the Smylex was already on its way and the Joker taunts Bruce, telling him that he's not at the factory.
+He sends a remote-controlled Batmobile to bomb the chemical factory that makes Smylex to hopefully take out the Joker along with it.
+Sure, Batman kills a ton of mooks, but the Smylex is already on its way and the Joker taunts Batman, telling him that he's not at the factory.